 Lead TA Institute

-Due to the elimination of Instructional Development's TA Development Grants, we will not be able to pay Lead TAs to attend the Instittue this year.
+Due to the elimination of Instructional Development's TA Development Grants, Instructional Development is no longer able to pay Lead TAs to attend the Institue; compensation for Lead TAs time must come from departmental funds.
 In the past, those Lead TAs who have attended without pay have found it to be a worthwhile endeveor.
 Participation in the 2 day LTAI counts for requirement #2 of the Certificate in College and University Teaching program.

 Preparation for the First Meeting

 Please click on the link "Preparation for Lead TA Institute" under the Heading "Lead TA Institute".

 Friday, 1pm-4:30pm: Location TBD

 Please be familiar with your TA Departmental Training Program, and bring an outline/overview of your department's TA training program.